What Is 30 Of 12

 3. Answer: 3.6.

 This shortcut is invaluable.
-To find 5%, find 10% and halve it.
+In real terms, to find 5%, find 10% and halve it.
 To find 15%, find 10% and 5% and add them.
 Building this mental framework turns percentage calculations from a chore into an intuitive skill.

 Real-World Examples: Why This Matters